pygobject/pycairo/docs/reference/patterns.rst

    :param surface: a cairo :class:`Surface`
    :returns: a newly created *SurfacePattern* for the given surface.
-   :raises: *MemoryError* in case of no memory.
+   :raises: :exc:`MemoryError` in case of no memory.

    .. method:: get_surface()